MGGSK/Order-Manager/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## How to become a contributor

+To become a contributor just send me a email at mggskmail@gmail.com and don't behave like a $*$&^

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our